 In people with polyglandular deficiency syndromes, symptoms depend on which endocrine organs are affected.

-Underactive adrenal gland: Weakness, loss of appetite, vomiting, and dark skin patches; in severe cases, low blood pressure and death
+Underactive adrenal gland: Weakness, loss of appetite, vomiting, and dark skin patches, and, in severe cases, low blood pressure and death if not treated

 Underactive thyroid gland: Weight gain, constipation, dry hair and skin, and sometimes inability to tolerate cold weather

 Underactive parathyroid gland: Tingling around the mouth, cramping of hands and feet, and seizures